branrx/Spotishare/README.md

 # Spotishare
-Simple program that automates the process of adding tracks to a ==Spotify== playlist.
+Simple program that automates the process of adding tracks to a **Spotify** playlist.

 ###  Motivation
 There is this girl that I work with, we kind of like the same type of music and I like her maybe.
 Mostly, songs that you would'nt play on auxillary lol.
 Problem is we cannot share playlists because we use different platforms to stream music.
 I have over 5000 songs on my computer and there is no way I could add them one by one to a Spotify playlist.
 Ergo I made this program so it can automatically compile all the files I have locally and add them to a spotify playlist.
 This way we can collaborate on each other's playlists and fall in love, maybe, I hope so though lol.